Articles in this category

 You can find the video explanation of how the anchored setup is working below:

-What are cut-off dates and how they work?
+What are cut-off dates and how do they work?

-Cut-off date controls the first next renewal date, ie., it controls what is the latest day when the customer will be able to subscribe in order not to be late for the current period shipment.
-For an example on using the cut-offs and getting the anchored type of product setup, please see an example below:
+The cut-off date controls the first next renewal date, ie., it controls what is the latest day when the customer will be able to subscribe in order not to be late for the current period shipment.
+For an example of using the cut-offs and getting the anchored type of product setup, please see the example below:

 • Renewal date: 1st of the month